Pitching angel investors is challenging

-If you try to put everything into your pitch, you end up with a long list of data that nobody can understand.
-Remember you only have about 8 seconds to pique their interest.
+Even worse if you do try to put everything into your pitch, you end up with a long list of data that nobody can understand – you end up turning them off.

-Also, keep in mind that investors are not interested in you or what you do.
-Their lack of interest sounds paradoxical, but remember that they are interested in themselves and how they will make money.
-You are just showing them how you will help them do this.
+Keep in mind that investors are not interested in you or what you do.
+Their lack of interest sounds paradoxical, but they are interested in themselves and how they will make money.

 At the end of the pitch, there was not one person interested in learning more about this business or working with the entrepreneur.

-When we advised the CEO on his pitch and how to improve it we told him to simplify it and create a story that investors could follow.
-He explained that he couldn’t because he had to answer “prophylactically” the questions that would come up.
+We tried to give the CEO advice on his pitch and explain how to improve it; he wouldn’t listen.
+He explained that it was impossible to tell a clear story because he had to “prophylactically” answer the questions that would come up.